alterNERDtive/VaultHunters-tweaks/README.md

 * Totems of Undying stack in backpacks again.
 Since they no longer revive you, the unstackability is not necessary anymore.
 * Removed the Automatic Genius requirement from AE2 crafting terminals.
+* Made AE2 Wireless Terminal compatible with curio slots, like the crafting variant.

 ## QoL Changes